mihaialexandruteodor/TeoMongoText/ReadMe.md

-Progress so far:

-[x]Set up a MongoDB Atlas free cluster that stores the database.
-The key-value pair of the json files represents the txt file name and its contents.

-[x]Started working on the JavaFX client application
+❗  Currentyl in development ❗

+Getting started:

+✅ Set up a MongoDB Atlas free cluster and a simple database within (I used the AWS server closest to me).
+Create a user and a connection string for said database

+✅ Install a Java Development Kit (11 or above recommended) or a Java Runtime Enviorment (8 or above recommended)

+✅ Compile the app yourself or simply run the .jar file.
+Don't worry about the Settings.ini file, it will be created automatically at the root of the folder that contains the jar or project

+✅ Navigate to the edit menu and use the option to add your connection string

+✅ You should now be connected to your database, ready to sync your next masterpiece 😁